 To play the game, line up your party guests and have them walk across the plank.
 The idea is to make it across without falling into the water.
 Any player who falls off of the plank is out.
-Players who cross the plank successfully must do it again – this time backwards.
-Increase the difficulty each time, such as crossing sideways, on one foot and while blindfolded.
+Players who cross the plank successfully must do it again—this time backward.
+Increase the difficulty each time, such as crossing sideways, on one foot, and while blindfolded.

 Cannon Ball Pop

 To play this game you will need several black balloons.
 Make a slip of paper for each balloon.
 On half of the papers write something indicating a winner, such as, “Collect Ye Treasure.”
 On the other half, write something referring to a loser, like, “Walk the Plank!”
 Fold the papers and insert them into the balloons before inflating.
 Scatter all of the balloons around the play area.

 Gather the pirates and tell them that they are under attack and must detonate the cannonballs before they reach their ship.
 Players will then stomp or sit on the balloons to pop them.
 A player who gets a winning message collects his prize and is out of the game.
 Players who get a losing message keep trying.
 The game continues until every pirate wins a treasure.

 At the start of the party, give each guest 10 gold coins.
 Choose a pirate word to be the forbidden word of the day.
 Since kids will be talking like pirates, some ideas for forbidden words include pirate, ship, matey, and arrrrrrrr.
 For the first 30 minutes, kids simply continue with the party activities as planned, but when one kid catches another saying the forbidden word, the offending player must surrender one of his coins to his captor.
 When time is up, the pirate with the most coins wins.

 Find the Crocodile